Migrant deaths and disappearances

 Data collection at the global level:

 IOM’s Missing Migrants Project, which started in 2014, is the only database that collects data on migrant deaths worldwide.
 The sources of data used vary depending on the availability within each region.
 For example, in the Mediterranean region, local staff from IOM relay data from when they assist survivors at disembarkation points in Libya.
-On the US-Mexico border, data are compiled based on data from US county medical examiners and sheriffs’ offices, Mexican SAR bodies and media sources.
-Estimates in other regions are based primarily on media and year-end government reports where available.
+On the US-Mexico border, data are compiled based on data from US county medical examiners and sheriffs’ offices, Mexican Search and Rescue (SAR) bodies and media sources.
+On the Sahara Desert crossing survey data from IOM’s Displacement Tracking Matrix (DTM) are included.
+Estimates in other regions are based on a combination of official sources, IOM and other UN agencies data, civil society organizations data, and primarily on media reports.

 Data collection at the regional level:

 Surveys and interviews with migrants can also serve as a source of information about migrant deaths.
 However, such methods involve the inability to verify reported information, the possibility of double counting the same incident reported independently by more than one respondent, and relatively small sample sizes that are not necessarily representative.
 Different sources gather information on migrant fatalities through surveys and interviews at different stages of migration.
-IOM is piloting in three countries the inclusion of questions on migrant deaths to the Flow Monitoring Surveys conducted by DTM.
+IOM's Missing Migrants Project receives data on migrant deaths collected through the Flow Monitoring Surveys conducted by IOM's Displacement Tracking Matrix (DTM) in Mali, Niger, Libya and Chad.

 Datasets: In terms of consolidating primary information, there are several datasets at the regional level:

-- UNHCR collects information about migrant deaths occurring in the Mediterranean Sea, though they produce only a single summary figure with no indication of their methodology or underlying data.
+- UNHCR collects information about migrant deaths occurring in the Mediterranean Sea, though they produce only a single summary figure without publishing their methodology and underlying data.

 - Deaths at the Border Database collected data from local authorities in Greece, Gibraltar, Italy, Malta and Spain on the bodies of migrants who died between 1990 and 2013.